maxamillion32/gift-registry/readme.txt

 Most likely because you haven’t configured your PayPal account to use IPN Notifications.
 To check the status of an individual transaction, log in to PayPal and go to My Account > History > IPN History.

+= Are there any known conflicts with other plugins? = The only conflict we are aware of causes the cart page not to render when there are more than 2 items in your cart.
+Check to make sure the 'prettyPhoto' script is disabled if your theme supports it.

+= What do the different Gift Statuses mean? =
+CREATED - The shopper began the checkout process but did not complete it.
+RECEIVED - The payment has been received, but the IPN notification (including sender info) has not been received.
+COMPLETED - The payment has been completed and the IPN notification has been received.
+You should see the sender’s information included on the gift.
+IPN ERROR - The IPN was received but there was an error processing it.
+For more information, check out the PayPal site or let us know in the comments.

 == Screenshots ==

 Go to [Sliverware Applications](http://sliverwareapps.com/registry) to view screenshots

 == Changelog ==

+= 1.7 =
+* Added grid layout, additional layout options, and misc bug fixes

+= 1.6.2 =
+* Added warning messages for disabled javascript or cookies

+= 1.6.1 =
+* Added checks and fallbacks for server authentication requests
+* Added link to log for easier troubleshooting

+= 1.6 =
+* Added support for PayPal's [supported currencies](https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/e_howto_api_nvp_currency_codes)

+= 1.5 =
+* Moved add/edit item form to lightbox
+* Other minor admin UI improvements and input validation

+= 1.4 =
+* Enabled test checkout on localhost

 = 1.3 =
 * Enabled authentication-based free trial